ivganev/Radial-Neural-Networks/README.md

 - Export the weights 'W'.

-- Export the reduced network (with weights R from the QR decomposition for the weights W).
+- Export the reduced network (with the reduced weights from the QR-compression algorithm for the weights W).

 - Export the transformed network (with weights Q^{-1} W where Q is from the QR decomposition for W).